 Although Rogan notes that he's reading sponsored material before beginning the segment, the services he discusses relate to technology, handy apps, and internet security, which are topics that he has covered on "The Joe Rogan Experience".
 Additionally, these topics might be interesting to the millennial podcast audience which is highly tuned into smartphone and computer technology.

 Lastly, because Rogan describes his own experiences with ExpressVPN, the segment feels less like an ad and more like a friendly recommendation.
 In fact, listeners who are fans of Rogan might trust that he has used the advertised product and that he had a good experience with it.
 If they think he's a credible recommendation source, they might choose or consider ExpressVPN when looking for a data security provider.

 After an example, you need a brief section that sums up what readers should get from the example.
 In this case, something like, "One of the main selling points of advertising on a podcast is that listeners are already comfortable with the host.
-When the host reads your ad copy, there's already a level of trust between the host and audience that wouldn't be there with alternative mediums like video or display ads.
+When the host reads your ad copy, there's already a level of trust between the host and the audience that wouldn't be there with alternative mediums like video or display ads.
 It's almost like a lightweight celebrity endorsement."

 4. Use your competitors for inspiration.

 As with any new marketing or advertising technique, a competitive analysis can help you identify what similar companies are doing, as well as opportunities where you can get ahead of them.

 If you have a direct competitor who has advertised on various podcasts, see if those shows might fit your ad strategy as well.
 Similarly, if there are brands in your industry that provide non-competing services and use podcast advertising, try to identify shows that they advertise on.